Back to all articles

 A good triathlon coach should have experience coaching triathletes of all levels and be certified by a reputable organization, such as USA Triathlon or the Triathlon Coaching Association.

-2. Unrealistic Promises
+2. A Head Coach with Unrealistic Promises

 A good triathlon coach will be honest with you about your goals and what it will take to achieve them.